Easy to Difficult Bible Trivia Quiz

 The words are engraved on tiny silver scrolls inside an amulet obviously worn by a believer.

-The Dead Sea Scrolls, written in the 2nd century AD, are the oldest known scriptures written on actual scrolls, but they do not contain the entire collection of Bible books.
+The Dead Sea Scrolls, written in the 2nd century AD, are the oldest known scriptures written on actual scrolls, but they do not contain the entire collection of biblical books.

 The Codex Sinaiticus, written in the 4th century after Christ, is the oldest and most complete collection, which includes the Old Testament, Apocrypha, and the New Testament.